-However, some of the hills can be a bit of a strain which is where an e-bike is a great option.
-Jersey resident Caroline gives us her 5 favourite routes in Jersey.
+However, some of the hills can be a bit of a strain, where an e-bike is a great option.
+Jersey resident Caroline gives us her five favourite routes in Jersey.

 My favourite e-bike ride ‘out East’ starts at St Catherine’s breakwater with a nice stroll to the pier watching the locals fish, a spot of dolphin watching, paddle boarding and swimming, the ice-creams at the café are amazing, then cycling towards Archirondel, down to Anne Port Bay, up and around the corner of Geoffrey’s Leap with breathtaking views.

 Stop off at Gorey to soak up the atmosphere with its fine harbourfront restaurants eating fresh fish caught that day, a couple of lovely boutique shops, and a visit to Mont Orgueil Castle is a must, one of our finest medieval castles overlooking the harbour.

 Along this part of the island’s coast, we have the picturesque views of Seymour, La Rocque, and La Hocq, where you will spot fortified Jersey Round Towers that were built in the 1700s, rocks pools, Le Hocq is also a great place for collecting sea glass and pottery.

 The best thing about cycling in Jersey is that you cannot get lost on our beautiful island; there are many places to see along the green inland country lanes.
 One of my favourite places to visit in Jersey is Jersey Zoo.
 The zoo specialises in saving rare and endangered species; it has mammals, birds, amphibians, and reptiles, and kids will love the orangutans and gorillas.